Yield Stress Materials in Soft Condensed Matter: Steady-state flow dynamics of yield stress fluids: flow curves and shear banding

 So far, emphasis has been put on the steady state achieved by yield stress materials under a given shear rate or shear stress.
-However it is quite obvious that such a steady state is not reached instantaneously and that transient regimes, e.g. from solidlike behavior at rest to liquidlike behavior above yielding, convey tremendous physical information on the yielding process.
+However, it is quite obvious that such a steady state is not reached instantaneously and that transient regimes, e.g. from solid-like behavior at rest to liquid-like behavior above yielding, convey tremendous physical information on the yielding process.

-In particular it can be expected that upon approaching the yield stress the time needed to reach a flowing steady state can grow longer and longer, possibly pointing to a divergence of some characteristic timescale.
-If this timescale can be reliably estimated as a function of the various control parameters (applied stress or shear rate, packing fraction, temperature), then the question is whether physically-relevant information can be inferred on the yielding transition from such scalings.
-The aim of this ``hot topic'' is to review recent work focusing on the timescales associated with yielding, to raise open questions and draw future research directions on time dependence in yielding.
+In particular, it can be expected that upon approaching the yield stress the time needed to reach a flowing steady state can grow longer and longer, possibly pointing to a divergence of some characteristic time scale.
+If this time scale can be reliably estimated as a function of the various control parameters (applied stress or shear rate, packing fraction, temperature), then the question is whether physically-relevant information can be inferred on the yielding transition from such scalings.
+The aim of this section is to review recent work focusing on the time scales associated with yielding, open questions, and opportunities for the future.